MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 A **Log Analytics workspace** is a unique environment for Azure Monitor log data.
 You'll use this Log Analytics workspace to collect data from external tenant, and then visualize it with queries.

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your Microsoft Entra ID tenant from the **Directories + subscriptions** menu.
+1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your workforce tenant from the **Directories + subscriptions** menu.
 1. [Create a Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace).
 This example uses a Log Analytics workspace named _ExtIDLogAnalytics_, in a resource group named _ExtIDMonitor_.

 ### Add Microsoft.Insights as a resource provider

-Add Microsoft.Insights as a resource provider in the subscription.
-This can be done in the subscription’s settings menu on the left.
 In this step, you choose your external tenant as a **service provider**.
-You also define the authorizations you need to assign the appropriate Azure built-in roles to groups in your Microsoft Entra tenant.
+You also define the authorizations you need to assign the appropriate built-in roles to groups in your Microsoft Entra tenant.
 To see all resource providers, and the registration status for your subscription:

 1. Sign in to the [Azure portal](https://portal.azure.com).